Maxlinn/Maxlinn/README.md

 <img src="https://github-readme-stats.vercel.app/api?username=maxlinn&count_private=true&show_icons=true" alt="wakatime" align="right">

 1. Love readable, semantic and concise code.
 2. Love the structuralized more than the non-structuralized.
-Writings should be hierarchical, self-contained and short.
+Writings should be hierarchical, self-contained and easy-to-understand.
-3. Love clear and fast software more than fancy but slow ones.
+3. Love clear and extensible software more than versatile but heavy ones.
-4. Hate repetitive work.
+4. Hate repetitive or dull work.

 ## Education